Bitcoin Mining Company to Dunk 5,940 Rigs in Liquid to Boost Performance

-CleanSpark recently announced that it plans to use immersion cooling, which submerges a system in liquid to more efficiently manage its operating temperatures, with nearly 6,000 cryptocurrency mining rigs in a bid to reduce its operating costs and boost performance.
+CleanSpark recently announced that it plans to use immersion cooling on nearly 6,000 cryptocurrency mining rigs in a bid to reduce its operating costs and boost performance.
+That means submerging the systems in liquid to more efficiently manage its operating temperatures.
 Immersion cooling is becoming increasingly popular among mining companies as they look to squeeze out every bit of performance and reduce costs to maximize profits.

 The company said that switching to immersion cooling has "proven to significantly increase the hashrate of bitcoin mining machines, reduce power consumption, and extend the life of the machines—thereby maximizing financial gains."